Scripture Reference: Judges 16:4-22

 Now Delilah used her best tricks.
 She used the “L” word.
 If Samson loved her then he would tell her.
 She continued to nag him.
 You would think Samson would remember what happened when his wife had nagged him into telling him the answer to his riddle (Judges 14:16-17).

 Delilah was hard to resist.
-Finally Samson told her everything.
+Finally, Samson told her everything.
 He revealed that his long hair was a symbol of his dedication to God.
-If he would forget his dedication and allow his hair to be cut, God would no longer provide him with tremendous strength.
+If he forgot his dedication and allow his hair to be cut, God would no longer provide him with tremendous strength.

 Way to Introduce the Story: